Determining the sales tax treatment of shipping and handling can be complicated. The short answer is: the rules vary by state.

 If you are a vendor who delivers taxable goods using your own vehicle or personnel to a customer in a state where you have a sales tax nexus:

 In many states, charges for delivery made by the seller’s own vehicles or employees are considered part of the overall sale of the taxable goods and are therefore typically subject to sales tax, even if separately stated.
-The logic often is that the delivery is an integral part of making the sale.
+The logic is often that delivery is an integral part of making the sale.

 If you hire a third-party common carrier (like UPS, FedEx, or USPS) to deliver your taxable goods to a customer, and you, the retailer, have a sales tax nexus in the customer’s state:

-If shipping charges are stated separately: Many states may exempt the common carrier’s shipping charges from sales tax.
+If shipping charges are stated separately, many states may exempt the common carrier’s shipping charges from sales tax.

-If you have a nexus in your customer’s state: Regardless of your carrier’s nexus, you, the retailer, are still the one responsible for collecting sales tax from your customers.
+If you have a nexus in your customer’s state, regardless of your carrier’s nexus, you, the retailer, are still the one responsible for collecting sales tax from your customers.
 Your obligation to collect sales tax on the shipping charges (if taxable in that state) arises from your nexus with the state and the state’s rules regarding shipping.

 Scenario 3: Resale Certificates and Shipping (Typically in Drop-Shipping)